khalid-naami/khalid-naami.github.io/blog/2026-04-26-options-color-gamma-decay-risk.md

 slug: options-color-gamma-decay-risk
 ---

-# Options Color: Managing Gamma Decay and Expiration Pin Risk
+# Options Color: Managing Gamma Decay and Pin Risk

 In the final hours and days of an option's life, the Greeks behave in ways that can baffle even experienced traders.
 While Theta measures the erosion of an option's price over time, **Color** measures the erosion of its **Gamma**.
 To master the dynamics of 0DTE (Zero Day to Expiration) and institutional hedging, understanding Color is essential.